 4.8.4 Instruction.
-Persons who inspect, test, maintain, or operate carbon dioxide fireextinguishing systems shall be thoroughly trained in the functions they perform.
-Chapter 5 Total Flooding Systems enclosure around the hazard that enables the required concentration of carbon dioxide to be built up and to be maintained for the required period of time.
+Persons who inspect, test, maintain, or operate carbon dioxide fire-extinguishing systems shall be thoroughly trained in the functions they perform.

+Chapter 5 Total Flooding Systems

+5.1 General Information.
 See also Annex D.

 5.1.1 Description.
 A total flooding system shall consist of a fixed supply of carbon dioxide permanently connected to fixed piping, with fixed nozzles arranged to discharge carbon dioxide into an enclosed space or enclosure about the hazard.
-5.1.2 Uses.
-A total flooding system shall be used where there is a permanent